USA: Ted Cruz proposes conditioning resources to Colombia in the Petro government

 (Also read: Colombia went from 245,000 to 234,000 hectares of coca: USA)

-This, which would be called the ‘Caution Law’, seeks to carry out surveillance of the resources that are delivered to Colombia, especially in the areas of security, defense and the fight against drug trafficking.
+This, which would have the name ‘Caution law’, seeks to carry out surveillance of the resources that are delivered to Colombia, especially in the areas of security, defense and the fight against drug trafficking.

 (Also read: US senators ask for sanctions “for terrorism” against Piedad Córdoba)